 SPACEd

-Die 1965 in Bayern geborene und seit 1996 in Gmünd, Kärnten, lebende Künstlerin Elke Maier studierte von 1986 bis 1993 Malerei an der Akademie der Bildenden Künste in München.
+Die in Bayern geborene und in Gmünd, Kärnten, lebende Künstlerin Elke Maier studierte von 1986 bis 1993 Malerei an der Akademie der Bildenden Künste in München.
 Bekannt ist sie in erster Linie für ihre Interventionen in zumeist sakralen Architekturräumen, die sie unter anderem bereits im Wiener Stephansdom, in der Kollegienkirche Salzburg, im Innsbrucker Dom oder der Markuskirche Hannover umsetzte, und die sich durch eine intensive Auseinandersetzung mit dem Innenraum und dem im Raum wirkenden Licht auszeichnen.

 Ihre künstlerische Entwicklung ist im Gebrauch von Naturmaterialien und dem Arbeiten im Freien begründet.
 Schon in ihren Anfängen ging es ihr mit ihren Interventionen um eine ortsspezifische Bezugnahme und das Einfangen unterschiedlicher Lichtstimmungen, um eine entgrenzte Raumerfahrung und das sich Aneignen der Arbeit durch Bewegung im und um das Kunstwerk im Sinne von Land Art Projekten.
 Ihre markante Technik - die Verwendung dünner weißer Seiden- oder Baumwollfäden, mit denen sie in Hunderten Arbeitsstunden transzendente, raumfüllende Lichträume erzeugt - entwickelte Elke Maier ursprünglich im Freien und übertrug diese präzise und arbeitsintensive Technik ab der Jahrtausendwende in Innenräume.